 Welcome to my new website.
 It is still 'work in progress' but I wanted you to have a gllimpse of some of my past and present work.

-Since coming into Art Textiles, from a background in art and graphic design, I have created several collections of work that have included stitched textiles, art quilts and mixed media pieces.
-The first main theme developed in the 1990s was
+Since coming to Art Textiles, from a background in art and graphic design, I have created several collections of work that have included stitched textiles, art quilts and mixed media pieces.
+The first main theme developed after my Diploma in Stitched Textile course was

-I have always been interested in the art and way of life of the inuit in northern Canada, so the opportunity, years ago, during the Diploma in Stitched Textiles, to study further, was a wonderful opportunity.
-I visited Baker Lake and Rankin Inlet and the memories and photographs went on to inspire work for several years.
+I have always been interested in the art and way of life of the inuit in northern Canada, so the opportunity, years ago, during the diploma, to study further, was a wonderful opportunity.
+I visited Baker Lake and Rankin Inlet in Nunavut and the memories and photographs went on to inspire work for several years.

 Within 4 Walls

 Textures, pattern and life in urban settings has always been photographic inspiration for me and living close to London gave me such a dynamic landscape.
 Many pieces were created between 2000 and 2004 (many you can see in my books) and came from photographs of buildings, walls, and holiday experiences including the selection shown here.

 Back to the landscape with inspiration from photographic images in Ontario.
 Trees in all their glory and woodlands underthreat by nature and man.
 Beginning with quite colourful pieces, the work became more monochormatic as trees became more affected by climate change and urban sprawl.
 Many pieces in the Near North series can be seen in my books, especially Creative Quilts and in exhibitions with Quilt Art.